tommck/azure-functions-openapi-blogs/Article 1.md

 That's It!
 You now have APIs that are documenting themselves!

-Now, if you add any new Functions, they will automatically show up here and tell your software's clients that those APIs exist.
+If you add any new Functions, they will automatically show up here as well.
+Your clients can download from the JSON endpoint and import the definitions into [Postman](https://www.postman.com) or client generators

 ## Next Steps